srstevenson/vim-picker/README.md

 - `:PickerStag`: Pick a tag to jump to in a new horizontal split.
 - `:PickerBufferTag`: Pick a tag from the current buffer to jump to.
 - `:PickerHelp`: Pick a help tag to jump to in the current window.
+- `:PickerListUserCommands`: Show a list of user-defined commands (see below).

 ## Key mappings